In Britain, Epstein will go down as an even bigger scandal than the Profumo affair

 Right now, Peter Mandelson is holed up in the Wiltshire estate in a cottage on the land of a wealthy friend, his political, diplomatic and business careers in tatters, shunned by those who long courted his company and advice as an acerbic wit and a tactical Labour seer.
 Today, Keir Starmer told the Commons that one of his most trusted allies “betrayed our country”.

 Amid the rubble of a reputation destroyed first by an unwise and convoluted entanglement with the prolific financier, child sex abuser and trafficker Jeffrey Epstein, the revelations have broadened out into allegations of unseemly financial relationships.
-At the heart of this nexus in the UK were two people at the heart of politics and palace: Mandelson, and the former Prince Andrew, both brought low by their closeness to, and reliance on, Epstein (though both have denied any wrongdoing).
+At the centre of this nexus in the UK were two people at the heart of politics and palace: Mandelson and the then prince Andrew, both brought low by their closeness to, and reliance on, Epstein (though both have denied any wrongdoing).

-We are still in the foothills of what this will mean, for the government which ignored warnings and appointed Mandelson to the US ambassadorship; and for the royals, dealing with an apostate brother who has caused such enormous damage to the family into which he was born a prince, and now lives in the uneasy betweenlands as Andrew Mountbatten-Windsor.
+We are still in the foothills of what this will mean, for a government that ignored warnings and appointed Mandelson to the US ambassadorship, and for the royals, dealing with an apostate brother who has caused such enormous damage to the family into which he was born a prince, and now lives in the uneasy betweenlands as Andrew Mountbatten-Windsor.

 The Profumo affair echoes today in another scandal of money, sex and a privileged class of people.
 But the more significant similarity is that both marked defining moments in social and political history – the merry-go-round of affairs among society figures who were interconnected by birth and privilege was, in essence, the end to a post-war culture in which privacy could be guaranteed and private sins stayed secret.
 The public became the audience to the Profumo-Keeler show, as we are today to the Maxwell-Epstein one.